jroker-x/Cpp-Graphs/README.md

 ### Connected Components

-Counts disconnected subgraphs inside a graph.
+Counts the number of disconnected components in a graph.

-Concepts learned:
+Concepts practiced:

 - DFS over disconnected graphs
-- Outer traversal loop
 - Graph connectivity

 ---